greenfishbluefish/sims_loader/README.md

 # Running this program

+## Pre-requisites

+You will need to install Docker.
+This is the only requirement.

+For most environments, install [Docker](https://docs.docker.com/engine/installation/).
+The instructions are pretty solid.

+For Windows 7, you will need to install [Docker Toolbox](https://www.docker.com/products/docker-toolbox) instead of Docker.
+Once you have launched the Docker commandline (which launches `docker-machine`), you can use either that commandline or Git-Bash (described below).
+Once everything is done, there will be an executable called `docker` just like with Docker.

+## Discussion

 This is a commandline executable that is packaged and distributed within a Docker container.
 The best way to launch this program is to use a bash shell (on Windows, use Git-Bash, distributed with Git) and run the following bash script:
 ```bash
 #!/bin/bash